roxannekyr/nlp-airline-sentiment-classifier-ann/README.md

-# NLP Airline Sentiment Classifier with ANN
+# NLP Airline Sentiment Classifier

 **Multi-class tweet sentiment analysis using a PyTorch ANN with TF-IDF vectorization, advanced text preprocessing, and a two-stage hyperparameter optimization pipeline.**